madlenivanova/batworld/README.md

 A utility to let your components know when the window has been resized.
 See notes on how to use it inside the file.

-3. **On scroll / trigger animation effects** in **`/src/effects`**

-You can wrap your components inside those to create effects on scroll (fade in, zoom in, anything else that can be animated with GSAP).

 ## 💫 Deploy